pingcap/docs/reference/tiflash/overview.md

 TiFlash provides the column-based storage, with a layer of coprocessors efficiently implemented by ClickHouse.
 Similar to TiKV, TiFlash also has a Multi-Raft system, which supports replicating and distributing data in the unit of Region (see [Data Storage](https://pingcap.com/blog/2017-07-11-tidbinternal1/) for details).

-TiFlash conducts real-time replication of data in the TiKV nodes, at a minimal cost that does not block reads in TiKV.
+TiFlash conducts real-time replication of data in the TiKV nodes at a low cost that does not block reads in TiKV.
 Meanwhile, it provides the same read consistency as in TiKV and ensures that the latest data is read.
-The Region replica in TiFlash is identical to those in TiKV, and performs split and merge operations along with the Leader replica in TiKV at the same time.
+The Region replica in TiFlash is identical to those in TiKV, and is split and merged along with the Leader replica in TiKV at the same time.

 TiFlash is compatible with both TiDB and TiSpark, which enables the user to freely choose between the two computing engines.